Liquor: (Specific NRS 369.040)

 8. Who pays the liquor excise tax in Nevada?

-The tax is paid by the Nevada licensed importer, which is assessed at the time the merchandise, is received; or the tax is paid by the Nevada licensed manufacturer at the time of production.
+The tax is paid by the Nevada licensed importer, which is assessed at the time the merchandise is received; or the tax is paid by the Nevada licensed manufacturer after it is bottled, or packaged and ready to be sold.

 Common Taxpayer Errors